 Create a Thankful Tree

-To help your students appreciate all that they have to be thankful for, create a class Thankful Tree using our Thanksgiving Thankful Tree Leaves Template.
+To help your students appreciate all that they have to be thankful for, create a class Thankful Tree with all the things that the kids are thankful for this year.

 - Create a tree trunk using paper on a display wall or bulletin board.
 Alternatively, you could use a real tree branch standing up in a pot.